MichellePriestleySmith/Cyber-Security-Projects/Microsoft Security Solutions Project/Part Three - Microsoft Sentinel.md

   2. Reviewed current permissions and explored available roles specific to Microsoft Sentinel.
   3. Reviewed role details and returned to the access control page.

-Task Two emphasized establishing proper permissions, ensuring users have the necessary roles to manage and support Microsoft Sentinel effectively.
+Task Two emphasised establishing proper permissions, ensuring users have the necessary roles to manage and support Microsoft Sentinel effectively.
 <br/>
 <br/>